Frequently Asked Questions

 Q. How do I get my ballot?

-Ballots for the Coordinated Election will be mailed the week of October 16, 2017.
+Mail ballots are mailed out 22 days before the election.
+Ballots for the 2023 Coordinated Election will be mailed the week of October 16, 2023.

 Q. What if I want to vote on a machine?

 If you want to vote at the polls, you can surrender your mail ballot and vote in person at a voter service and polling center.

 Q. What if I do not receive my ballot in the mail?

 If you have not received your ballot within a week of the ballots being mailed, contact the Routt County Clerk & Recorder's Office, 970-870-5558.
 They can verify that your voter registration record is current and active.
 If your record is current and active, they can mail you a replacement ballot up until October 30, 2023, after this date, the voter will need to visit the Routt County Clerk & Recorders office.

 Q. Do I need to show proof of citizenship when I vote?

 You are not required to show proof of your citizenship when voting.
 Because you already affirmed your citizenship when you registered to vote.